Is Unearned Revenue A Current Liability

 Understanding Unearned Revenue

 The classification of unearned revenue as a liability is rooted in the matching principle of accounting, which requires that revenues and expenses be recognized in the same period in which they occur.
-So naturally, since the service or product has not been provided at the time of payment, the revenue cannot be recognized immediately.
+Since the service or product has not been provided at the time of payment, the revenue cannot be recognized immediately.
 Instead, the company must defer recognition until the obligation is fulfilled.
 This deferral process ensures that financial statements accurately reflect the company’s financial position.

 Defining Current Liabilities